Oblarg/curricula/information-theory-101/curriculum.md

 ## Course Overview

-This curriculum presents information theory as a unifying "meta-language" for science, using a discrete/algebraic approach accessible to advanced high school students.
+This curriculum presents information theory as a unifying "meta-language" for science, using a discrete/combinatorial approach together with geometric intuition accessible to advanced high school students.
 It is designed for students with a strong mathematical background who are ready to explore fundamental questions about how complexity simplifies, how information flows, and how patterns emerge across diverse domains.

+This curriculum does not assume familiarity with calculus or linear algebra.
+Connections to these topics are made in the various "perspective" sections, and concepts that are necessary for understanding of the core ideas are introduced as needed (without deep technical development).
+Familiarity with probability is required; the timing of the course is intended to allow simultaneous study with statistics, which will typically introduce the required notions of probability early in the year.

 **Course Title:** Information Theory: How to Count the World

 **Prerequisites:**
-- Calculus (concurrent or prior)
-- Linear Algebra (concurrent or prior)
 - Statistics or Probability (concurrent or prior)
+ - **note:** The first half of Unit 1 is intended to be accessible to students with no prior exposure to probability, but the ideas develop at a rapid pace under the assumption that probability is being simultaneously/independently studied.
+If a statistics course does *not* introduce probability early in the year, then it is not a suitable concurrent-prerequisite.

 **Level:** Advanced High School Elective / Honors Course